-CAUSE AND SOLUTION

-- The engine emergency system has been activated.
-The on board computer has sensed a problem and has limited the RPM to protect the engine.
-Find and correct the problem. - The tachometer is bad and needs to be replaced. - A throttle control cable is loose and out of adjustment.
-Check and secure control cable. - The fuel filter could be dirty.
-Inspect and replace the fuel filter. - The electronic engine control system on the engine is malfunctioning.
-Repair the engine control system. - The automatic fire extinguisher in the engine compartment has activated and the engines were shut down by the extinguishing agent.
-Check the monitor panel for a red light or no green light.
-If the red light is lit or the green light is out, wait 15 minutes, if safe to do so, to ensure a possible fire is out.
-Then inspect the engine compartment.
-Correct any problems found and then ventilate the engine compartment and start the engines. - The thermostat is faulty.
-Replace thermostat. - The temperature gauge is not reading properly.
-Replace the temperature gauge or sender. - The battery selector switch is off.
-Turn on switch. - The shift control is not fully engaged in neutral.
-Move shifter from forward to neutral and try again. - The fuse or circuit breaker for the starting circuit is blown.
+PROBLEM CAUSE AND SOLUTION ENGINE PROBLEMS An engine suddenly will not operate at or above cruise RPM.
+The engine emergency system has been active.
+The on board computer has sensed a problem has limited the RPM to protect the engine.
+Find correct the problem.
+The tachometer is bad and needs to be replace.
+A throttle control cable is loose and out of adjusting Check and secure control cable.
+An engine is loosing RPM.
+The boat is not overloaded and the hull bottom and running gear are clean and in good condition.
+The fuel filter could be dirty.
+Inspect and replace to fuel filter.
+The electronic engine control system on the engine malfunctioning.
+Repair the engine control system.
+Both engines suddenly shut down and won't restart.
+The automatic fire extinguisher in the engine comparment has activated and the engines were shut dow by the extinguishing agent.
+Check the monitor pan for a red light or no green light.
+If the red light is or the green light is out, wait 15 minutes, if safe to so, to ensure a possible fire is out.
+Then inspet the engine compartment.
+Correct any problems four and then ventilate the engine compartment and stathe engines.
+The engine runs too cold.
+The thermostat is faulty.
+Replace thermostat.
+The temperature gauge is not reading properly Replace the temperature gauge or sender.
+The engine starter will not operate.
+The battery selector switch is off.
+Turn on switch.
+The shift control is not fully engaged in neutral.
+Move shifter from forward to neutral and try again.
+The fuse or circuit breaker for the starting circuit is blown.
 Reset the breaker or replace the fuse.
-Repair circuit if necessary - The battery is weak or low.
-Charge or replace battery. - Corroded or loose battery connections.
+Repair circuit if necessary The battery is weak or low.
+Charge or replace battery.
+Corroded or loose battery connections.
 Tighten, clean and protect connections.